 • All CARCHEX plans are transferable, which can increase your car’s resale value on the private market.

-• We offer a 30-Day Money-Back Guarantee, so if you’re not completely satisfied with your warranty, you get a refund.
+• We offer a 30-Day Money-Back Guarantee, so if you’re not completely satisfied with your vehicle service contract, you get a refund.

 • We give you roadside assistance, which helps you get your car to the nearest repair facility and back on the road.

-• We’ve got an A+ rating from the BBB, meaning we’re a vehicle service contract company you can trust.
+• We’ve got an A+ rating from the Better Business Bureau, meaning we’re a vehicle service contract company you can trust.

 Get Peace of Mind with CARCHEX

 A Hyundai extended warranty is always a smart move, but you have options beyond what the manufacturer provides.
-CARCHEX warranty specialists will work with you to ensure that you find extended coverage for your Hyundai that suits your needs and budget.
-Our flexible warranties can be customized specifically for you.
+CARCHEX auto protection specialists will work with you to ensure that you find extended coverage for your Hyundai that suits your needs and budget.
+Our flexible plans can be customized specifically for you.